yoolab/i18n-conf/README.md

 i18n configuration package for [meteorjs](https://www.meteor.com/).

 This package just provide basic support for i18 configuration, it is meant to be used bu other i18n package in order to achieve common tasks like configuring supported languages, autoconfigure language etc.

 # About

+Will be used in future versions of [Iron Router i18n](https://atmospherejs.com/martino/iron-router-i18n).
 See [this issue](https://github.com/yoolab/iron-router-i18n/issues/46) for the reason I'm creating this package.

 ## History